Ashish-singha08/scrapers/README.md

 scrapers
 ========

-scrapers for various shopping sites
+scrapers for various shopping sites. code is based to run on scrapy.